Mesmaroth/discord-AkephalosBot/README.md

   - `!editcmd [command] [new command] [type] [message]`: Edit existing commands
   - `!appcmd [command] [second command]`: Add a second command to your command to be triggered when called.

-  *Current commands that come with this bot.*
+  *Current commands that come with this bot when downloaded.*
   - `!ping`: Pong
   - `!rekt`: Rekt Meme
   - `!Yes`: Creepy Jack Yes